JustWhit3/root-framework-installer/README.md

 >**NOTE 2**: if you find any issue or problem during the installation with this script, please write me or open an issue on the repository and I will fix it as soon as possible.

+If you want to cite this software, please use [this](https://github.com/JustWhit3/root-framework-installer/blob/main/CITATION.cff) template for the information.

 ## How to use the script

 First of all, just to be 100% safe, be sure to don't have other ROOT versions installed in your computer.
 In case you have some of them, you need to uninstall these by following [this guide](https://github.com/JustWhit3/useful-guides/blob/main/ROOT/Installation/Uninstall.md).